Cray-HPE/docs-csm/operations/image_management/Customize_an_Image_Root_Using_IMS.md

 ### Prerequisites

-- System management services \(SMS\) are running in a Kubernetes cluster on non-compute nodes \(NCN\) and include the following deployments:
+* System management services \(SMS\) are running in a Kubernetes cluster on non-compute nodes \(NCN\) and include the following deployments:
-    - `cray-ims`, the Image Management Service \(IMS\)
+  * `cray-ims`, the Image Management Service \(IMS\)
-    - `cray-nexus`, the Nexus repository manager service
+  * `cray-nexus`, the Nexus repository manager service
-- `kubectl` is installed locally and configured to point at the SMS Kubernetes cluster.
+* `kubectl` is installed locally and configured to point at the SMS Kubernetes cluster.
-- An IMS created image root archive or a pre-built image root SquashFS archive is available to customize.
+* An IMS registered image root archive or a pre-built image root SquashFS archive is available to customize.
-- The NCN Certificate Authority \(CA\) public key has been properly installed into the CA cache for this system.
+* The NCN Certificate Authority \(CA\) public key has been properly installed into the CA cache for this system.
-- A token providing Simple Storage Service \(S3\) credentials has been generated.
+* A token providing Simple Storage Service \(S3\) credentials has been generated.
-- When customizing an image using IMS Image Customization, once chrooted into the image root \(if using a \`jailed\` environment\), the image will only have access to whatever configuration the image already contains.
+* When customizing an image using IMS Image Customization, once chrooted into the image root \(if using a \`jailed\` environment\), the image will only have access to whatever configuration the image already contains.
 In order to talk to services, including Nexus RPM repositories, the image root must first be configured with DNS and other settings.
 A base level of customization is provided by the default Ansible plays used by the Configuration Framework Service \(CFS\) to enable DNS resolution.

 ### Limitations